Paul-Jarschke/AngStHasen/README.md

   1 A B C D E F \
   2 A B C D E F \
   3 A B C D E F
-- Administrators can access and download a statistics page that displays the number and percentage of free and reserved seats, as well as lists of all available and unavailable seats and their number, and all user information (except passwords), see depiction below:
+- Administrators can access and download a statistics page that displays the number and proportion of free and reserved seats, as well as lists of all available and unavailable seats.
+Further, all user information (except passwords) are shown.
+The information can be downloaded to a text file.
+See depiction below:

 ![](project/seats/flightseats/static/img/images/show_stats.png)